ESP32-CAM (AI-Thinker)

 ESP32-CAM vs ESP32-S3-DevKitC for camera projects?

 The ESP32-CAM is much cheaper and includes a camera.
 The ESP32-S3-DevKitC has USB-C, 8MB PSRAM, better CPU performance, and hardware vector acceleration for on-device ML.
-Choose the CAM for budget streaming, the S3 for anything requiring development convenience or AI.
+Choose the CAM for budget streaming, the S3 for anything requiring development convenience or AI processing.

 Can the ESP32-CAM run on battery?

 Yes, but inefficiently.
 Deep sleep draws about 6mA due to the camera module and voltage regulator.
-With a 2000mAh LiPo, expect around 300 hours in deep sleep.
-Active streaming at 180-200mA gives about 10 hours.
-Best suited for periodic wake-and-capture, not continuous streaming.
+Active streaming at 180-200mA gives about 10 hours on a 2000mAh battery.
+Best suited for periodic wake-and-capture with PIR triggers, not continuous streaming on battery.

 Does the ESP32-CAM support face detection?